 While some patients with complex stroke and other acute healthcare needs may be transferred to Seattle for a higher level of care, telemedicine-based technology ensures that most patients receive around-the-clock access to specialists without traveling away from home.

-When a stroke patient arrives in the Emergency Department at Memorial Hospital at any time of the day or night, the Swedish stroke team is available to consult with local physicians on highly complex cases.
-As indicated, members of the team - which include a stroke team physician in coordination with a specially trained stroke nurse practitioner/physician assistant or registered nurse - can log in on their home or office computers to complete a TeleStroke examination and determine if a patient might qualify for available rescue therapies in an attempt to 'stop' the stroke.
+The Virginia Mason Telestroke team is available 24/7 for consult when a stroke patient arrives in the Emergency Department at the Hospital.
+If needed, emergency physicians contact members of the team - which include a stroke team physician as well as specially trained stroke nurses, practitioners, physician assistants or registered nurses.
+Telestroke team members can log in on their home or office computers to complete a TeleStroke examination and collaborate on the best medical action for the patient.

 The most common rescue therapy that the stroke team use is an FDA-approved medicine called tissue plasminogen activator or tPA.
 This medicine can reverse the devastating effects of stroke for some patients if it is administered within three hours of the onset of a stroke.
-But the key to the successful use of tPA - or other clot-busting thrombolytic drugs - lies in rapid and correct diagnosis because as every minute passes, more brain cells die if the blood clot causing the stroke is not destroyed ('Time is Brain').
-TeleStroke consultation also ensures that high quality, in-hospital and post-acute interventions are in place to prevent recurrent stroke and future disability.
+The key to the successful use of tPA - or other clot-busting thrombolytic drugs - lies in rapid and correct diagnosis; within 3 hours of onset symptoms.
+In stroke care, "Time is Brain", because as every minute passes, more brain cells die if the blood clot causing the stroke is not destroyed.
+In complex cases, a TeleStroke consultation and further diagnosis helps to ensure that in-hospital and post-acute interventions are in place to prevent recurrent stroke and future disability.

 Yakima Valley Memorial has been providing care to members of our community for 70 years.

 Packed with health news and information, our Facebook page is a great place to connect and get the latest news...